 NYRA Bets is, of course, one of several prominent horse betting sites active in New York.
 Most of them can handle your simulcast wagers with an easy professionalism.
-However, there is no bigger or better site for you to use than TVG.
+However, there is no bigger or better site for you to use than FanDuel Racing.

 How to bet on horse racing online in New York

-You can get started with the TVG right now, if you like.
-TVG horse betting is available via app and an optimized browser site.
+You can get started with the FanDuel Racing right now if you like.
+The FanDuel Racing horse betting is available via app and an optimized browser site.

 The sign-up bonus with FanDuel Racing and get a No Sweat Win Bet up to $200 back as a racing bonus if your first single-horse bet loses.
-All horse betting sites, including TVG, offer several ways for you to put money into your account.
+All horse betting sites, including FanDuel Racing, offer several ways for you to put money into your account.
 Common deposit options include: